sefeoglu/gym_self_drive/README.md

 # gym self drive
-* The project uses the CarRacing environment of OpenAI after it is modified.
+* The project uses the CarRacing environment of OpenAI